Ninja Gaiden II: The Dark Sword of Chaos: Plot

-As Ryu enters the World of Darkness to destroy the altar, Irene and Robert, while traveling back, are stopped by a shadowy figure that Irene has seen before.
-Meanwhile, after defeating Kelbeross whom he noted he fought in his fight against Jaquio (in the previous Ninja Gaiden game), Ryu finds Robert on the ground and mortally wounded.
+As Ryu enters the World of Darkness, Irene and Robert, while traveling back, are stopped by a shadowy figure that Irene has seen before.
+Meanwhile, after defeating Kelbeross whom he noted he fought in his showdown with Jaquio, Ryu finds Robert on the ground and mortally wounded.
 He tells Ryu that Irene has been captured again and that Ryu must prevent the Gate of Darkness from opening.
 Robert then tells Ryu to leave him behind while he fends off the demons.
-Ryu eventually makes it to the evil altar where he finds Irene and the shadowy figure who captured her; the figure reveals himself as Jaquio – the antagonist from the first Ninja Gaiden installment – who was reborn after his first battle with Ryu.
+Ryu eventually makes it to the evil altar where he finds Irene and the shadowy figure who captured her; the figure reveals himself as Jaquio, who was possessed by the demon after his first battle with Ryu.

-Jaquio tells Ryu his master plan of using Ashtar as a pawn, used to awaken the true evil.
-He plans to use the Dark Sword of Chaos to use Irene's life force to open the Gate of Darkness and summon all the demons, while Ryu awakens them from their sleep.
+Jaquio tells Ryu that he plans to use the Dark Sword of Chaos to exploit Irene's life force as a means to open the Gate of Darkness and summon all the demons, while Ryu awakens them from their sleep.
 Jaquio then challenges Ryu to a showdown in which Ryu defeats him.
 Before Ryu and Irene can destroy the evil altar though, Jaquio's blood awakens the Dark Sword, which opens up the Gate of Darkness, shocks Irene and Ryu with its energy.
-The Demon Jashin arrives through the Gate of Darkness and reanimates the corpse of Jaquio.
-He then turns into a demonic wall, which Ryu, after borrowing strength from his Dragon Sword, defeats.
+The Demon Jashin reanimates the corpse of Jaquio, turning him into a demonic wall, which Ryu, after borrowing strength from his Dragon Sword, defeats.
 Jashin is once again sealed away, the Dark Sword then breaks apart, the Gate of Darkness closes and disappears, and Ryu flees with Irene out of the temple just as it collapses.
 He then begins to mourn for Irene, who is presumed to be dead, when the power of the Dragon Sword revives her.
-Irene tells Ryu that she felt like she had been dreaming for a long time.
-Ryu tells her that the incident is over, and the game ends as the two watch the sun set.
+Ryu tells her that the incident is over as the two watch the sun set.